Garden Word of the Day

-Tomato spotted wilt is a viral disease that is spread by thrips who have fed on infected plants.
+Tomato spotted wilt is a viral disease spread by thrips.

 Sunny days and cool nights make the best strawberries.

-Like many other berries, strawberries grown and harvested at home tend to have much better flavor than store-bought varieties.
+Like many other edible plants, strawberries grown and harvested at home tend to have much better flavor than store-bought varieties.
 While strawberries are grown commercially as annuals, they are actually a perennial plant.
-[And, technically, they are not berries at all!]

 How to grow strawberries